tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/speakerrecognition/index.md

 ## Speaker Verification

 Speaker verification can be either text-dependent or text-independent.
 Text-dependent verification means speakers need to choose the same passphrase to use during both enrollment and verification phases.
 The verification of both speech content and voice signature facilitates a multi-factor verification scenario; Text-independent verification means speakers can speak in everyday language in the enrollment and verification phrases.
-[See the API reference]().

 ### Text Dependent Speaker Verification